-The Auto-LPG has emerged as great substitute to petrol leading in great demand for the fuel.
-In the above scenario, the Company is exploring all avenues to enhance its revenues through optimum utilization of its infrastructure.
-The Company is in an advanced stage of discussions for tieups/collaborations for new business opportunities in gas industries like City gas distribution, Auto LPG station setup, etc. The Company is use of this clean fuel will also increase.
+Auto-LPG business has high growth potential as India becomes richer, the use of this clean fuel will also increase.
 It is a segment of higher margin than industrial sales.
 AutoLPG sells at 40% cheaper then petrol prices and is eco friendly too.
-The market penetration of Autogas, currently at less than 3% of cars, is likely to increase over time.
-With high oil prices here to stay, a cheaper alternative in the form of Autogas appears to be catching the imagination of car owners.
+The market penetration of AutoLPG, currently at less than 3% of cars, is likely to increase over time.
+With high oil prices here to stay, a cheaper alternative in the form of AutoLPGs appears to be catching the imagination of car owners.